-Someone with a personal training certification is a dime a dozen.
-A good trainer who is both good at training and sales, on the other hand, is rarer.
+People with personal training certifications are a dime a dozen.
+But trainers who are good at both training and sales are rare.
 These are the trainers who are never short on clients and fill every available time slot for the month.

 If you’re a gym manager who wants to hire awesome personal trainers, you need to know what they do, how to seek them out for your gym, and ask the right questions during the interview and hiring process.
 Even if you’re not a hiring manager, it’s helpful for you to read through this and see how you could turn yourself into an ace candidate.